learn-co-curriculum/github-repo-list-swift/README.md

 As you can see we have quite a lot of data on each repo.
 Take note of the structure of the data: it's an array of dictionaries, with each dictionary representing a single repository.

 Before you get started, play around with the URL.
-Try to see what you get back from Postman and try fetching it using `NSURLSession` and friends.
+Try to see what you get back from Postman and try fetching it using `URLSession` and friends.
 Once you have the data coming back from Github's server, follow the instructions below to complete the application.

 ## Instructions